ska-telescope/developer.skatelescope.org/src/tutorial/vault.rst

    # Inspect the connection to Vault
    kubectl get vaultauth default -n vault -o jsonpath='{.status}'

-Next, we will be able to create Kubernetes objects - VaultStaticSecret - that will synchronize Vault secrets into Kubernetes secrets.
+Having achieved this we are able to start creating Kubernetes objects - VaultStaticSecret - that will synchronise Vault secrets into Kubernetes secrets.

 Create a VaultStaticSecret resource
 -----------------------------------

 After setting up the access between Kubernetes and Vault and having VSO configured properly, it is time to create a **VaultStaticSecret** resource.
 This resource allows Kubernetes to fetch static secrets from Vault and use them within the cluster.

-Here is an example `VaultStaticSecret <https://developer.hashicorp.com/vault/docs/platform/k8s/vso/api-reference#vaultstaticsecret>`_ resource definition:
+Here is an example of a `VaultStaticSecret <https://developer.hashicorp.com/vault/docs/platform/k8s/vso/api-reference#vaultstaticsecret>`_ resource definition:

 .. code-block:: bash
    :caption: Create a VaultStaticSecret resource